sachindkagrawal15/Liquid-Staking-Project/README.md

 # Liquid Staking Solidity Project
-This is implementation of Liquid Staking solution for avail tokens
+This is implementation of Liquid Staking solution for Avail tokens